senithkay/vscode-extensions-public/workspaces/choreo-extension/README.md

 The Choreo extension links the capability to visualize the architecture of the Ballerina components in Choreo projects.
 To access this feature, the users will also need to install the [Ballerina Extension](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina) for the VS Code editor.

 Once the Ballerina extension is installed, the users can visualize the architecture of the Ballerina components by selecting the **View Architecture** option in the Project Overview panel.
-This will open up a separate webview panel containing the architecture of the Ballerina components in the Choreo project.
-The users can delve into a high-level view of the components in the project, their interactions, and their exposure via the service diagrams and cell diagram.
+This will open up a view through which the users can delve into a high-level view of the components in the project, their interactions, and their exposure via the service diagrams and cell diagram.
     ![View Architecture](docs/img/architecture-view.gif)